How to Master Local SEO for More Customers Worldwide

 Whenever you roll out a different language version of your website without taking care of local SEO, you literally shoot yourself in the foot.
-Failing to consider local keywords, backlinks, and social media costs you valuable site visitors.
+Failing to consider local keywords, backlinks, and social media can cost you valuable site visitors.
 You might invest a considerable budget to reach new customers across the globe and increase your download rates through localization, but if you fail to get their eyes on your website—all your efforts are in vain.

 Get the message right

 According to CSA Research, it’s vital to get your message right in every market you compete in.
 More than 60 percent of non-native speakers rarely or never buy from English-only websites.
 There are enough stats, facts, and data on why you should be localizing, but not so much information about what to do to get foreign visitors to reach—and stay—on your site.
 Making your content available in different languages isn’t going to be enough.
 You have to do more.

 One of the highest causes of bounce rates is misleading your site visitor with your title or metadata.
 How many times have you clicked on a curious, sensational, or interesting-sounding title, only to find out the article is about something else entirely?
 The same happens to foreign visitors when you promise them an exceptional user experience and fail to deliver.
 It’s great that you’re encouraging visitors.
 But not if you can't create trust.
 Running a bunch of ads in the target language isn’t enough.
 If the localized version of your website reads like a kick in the head, they’ll be turning away immediately.
 The absolute worst mistake you can make is only partially localizing your website.
 Your new potential leads will feel betrayed and confused if they’ve read your homepage, like what you’re selling, click on more info... then feel like they’ve landed in a foreign land.